Peter Kingsley-Smith

 Current research projects

-• Crustacean research and fishery-independent monitoring program to address significant management questions [SC Saltwater Recreational Fishing License Funds]
+• Crustacean research and fishery-independent monitoring program to address significant management questions (SC Saltwater Recreational Fishing License funds)

 Publications

-• Sasson, D. A., Chabot, C. C., Mattei, J. H., Kendrick, M. R., Brunson, J. F., Huber, J. H., Kasinak, J.-M. E., Puckette, P. T., Sundin, G. W. and Kingsley-Smith, P. R. The American horseshoe crab, Limulus polyphemus, spawns extensively in salt marshes.
-Frontiers in Ecology and the Environment, in review.
+• Sasson, D. A., Chabot, C. C., Mattei, J. H., Brunson, J. F., Hall, F. K., Huber, J. H., Kasinak, J.-M. E., McShane, C., Puckette, P. T., Sundin, G. W., Kingsley-Smith, P. R. & Kendrick, M. R. (2024).
+The American horseshoe crab, Limulus polyphemus, spawns regularly in salt marshes.
+Frontiers in Ecology and the Environment, in press.

-• Kingsley-Smith, P. R., Tweel, A. W., Johnson, S. P., Sundin, G. W., Hodges, M. S., Stone, B. W., Sorg, G. D. and Sanger, D. M. (2021).
+• Kingsley-Smith, P. R., Tweel, A. W., Johnson, S. P., Sundin, G. W., Hodges, M. S., Stone, B. W., Sorg, G. D. & Sanger, D. M. (2023).
 Evaluating the ability of constructed intertidal Eastern oyster (Crassostrea virginica) reefs to address shoreline erosion in South Carolina, USA.
-Journal of South Carolina Water Resources, in review.
+Journal of South Carolina Water Resources 9(1):15-28.